Reni Tolvai

-Renáta Tímea "Reni" Tolvai (born 24 March 1991) is a Hungarian singer, dancer, and model.
+Renáta Tímea "Reni" Tolvai (born 24 March 1991) is a Hungarian-Romanian musician.
 She first came to prominence in 2010 after winning the fifth season of the Hungarian show Megasztár.
 She has gone on to win multiple awards in Hungary, and took part in A Dal in 2012, 2016, and 2018.

 Early life

-Tolvai was born as Renáta Tímea Tolvai on 24 March 1991 into the Hungarian minority in Oradea, Romania.
+Reni was born as Renáta Tímea Tolvai on 24 March 1991 into the Hungarian minority in Oradea, Romania.

 Music career

 In 2010, she was only 19 when besides winning the Hungarian Idol she also became the Hungarian Voice of the Year.

 Her first single "Hagylak menni" appeared with a music video in the summer of 2011, on 8 August and had a great success hitting the top charts of Hungarian radio's play lists.
 This single brought her the trophy of "Transylvanian Music Awards" for the Best Hungarian dance-pop hit of the Year and Bravo Otto Award Video of the Year.
 Today this song has over 3.5 million views on YouTube.

 In 2011 Reni released her debut solo album "Ékszer".

 She was also one of the most nominated and awarded woman in Hungary in the past two years: